Kimberlee Burt-Hendricks, M.A.T.

 She has been featured in Crain’s Chicago Business, Black Enterprise Magazine, The Chicago Tribune and Ebony Magazine to name a few.
 She’s also been a guest on NBC, and WCIU as an early childhood thought leader.

-Kimberlee is passionate about developing business leaders and engaging and equipping parents to support their child’s development.
+Kimberlee is passionate about parent engagement and developing teacher leaders who are “Educational Entrepreneurs”.
 She counts being the Mommy of 1 year old Elijah as her greatest accomplishment and joy thus far!

 Subscribe